yy1588133/top-tools/src/gitconfig.md

 # Git Configuration Guide

-_Last updated: 2025-06-03_
+_Last updated: 2025-06-04_

+---

 ## Reference Configuration Files

-The following configuration files are located in the `src/gitconfig/` directory and are referenced throughout this guide:
+The following configuration files are located in the `src/gitconfig/` directory and are referenced throughout this
+guide:

-- `.bashrc`: Contains shell environment settings and Git aliases.
+- **`.bashrc`**: Contains shell environment settings and Git aliases.
-- `.bash_profile`: Loads `.bashrc` and sets up the shell environment.
+- **`.bash_profile`**: Loads `.bashrc` and sets up the shell environment.
-- `.gitconfig`: Stores user-specific Git configuration settings.
+- **`.gitconfig`**: Stores user-specific Git configuration settings.

+---

 ## Introduction to Git

 Git is a distributed version control system that allows developers to track changes in their code, collaborate with others, and manage project history efficiently.

+---

 ## Installing Git on Windows

 1. Visit the [official Git website](https://git-scm.com/) to download the Git installer for Windows.
 2. Run the installer and follow the on-screen instructions.
 3. During installation, ensure that the option to add Git to your system PATH is selected.
 4. Optionally, install Git Bash for a Unix-like terminal experience on Windows.

+---

 ## Configuring Git

 Git configuration is managed through several files, including `.gitconfig`, `.bashrc`, and `.bash_profile`.

-### .gitconfig
+### `.gitconfig`

 This file stores user-specific Git configurations.
 Below are some common settings:

 ```ini